zopefoundation/zc.relationship/src/zc/relationship/README.txt

 `findRelationshipChains` and `findRelationshipTokenChains` let you find transitive relationship paths.
 Right now a single relationship--a single point--can't create much of a line.
-So first, here's a useless example:
+So first, here's a somewhat useless
+example:

     >>> [[intids.getObject(t) for t in path] for path in ...  ix.findRelationshipTokenChains(